-- Covers a broad scope of issues
+- Covers a broad scope of terms and concepts

-- Includes extended performance domains, such as music, dance, theater arts, and the circus
+- Includes extended performance domains, such as music, dance, theater arts and the circus

 - Utilizes an alphabetical approach so entries are easily found and quickly referenced